Vascular dementia

 • In rare cases where familial or genetic forms of vascular dementia are suspected, such as CADASIL, consider asking the person’s GP or dementia specialist for a referral to a genetics service

-To speak to a specialist nurse about vascular dementia or any other aspect of dementia, please call the Helpline on 0800 888 6678 (Monday-Friday 9am-9pm, Saturday and Sunday 9am-5pm) or email helpline@dementiauk.org
+To speak to a specialist nurse about vascular dementia or any other aspect of dementia, please call the Dementia Helpline on 0800 888 6678 (Monday-Friday 9am-9pm, Saturday and Sunday 9am-5pm) email helpline@dementiauk.org or book a phone or video call appointment with an Admiral Nurse.

 Dementia UK resources